curl/curl/docs/mk-ca-bundle.md

 (Added in 1.26) Include meta data comments in the output.
-The meta data is specific information about each certificate that is stored in the original file as comments and using this option will make those comments get passed on to the output file.
+The meta data is specific information about each certificate that is stored in the original file as comments and using this option makes those comments get passed on to the output file.
 The meta data is not parsed in any way by mk-ca-bundle.

 ## -n